Dimensionality Reduction using Elastic Measures: Dimension Reduction

 \cite{Cencov82} showed that this metric is invariant to re-parameterizations.
 However, the metric is difficult to compute, requiring numerical methods and large computations. \cite{bhattacharya-43} proposed a convenient square-root transformation with simplifies the computation of the metric and is the transformed space where the Hellinger distance is an extrinsic metric.
 Define the transformation $\phi(p) = \sqrt{p}$ as the square-root density of PDF $p$, which is similar to SRVF described previously.
 The corresponding space of SRDs is $\Psi = \{\sqrt{p}:[0,1]\rightarrow\mathbb{R}_{\geq 0} | \int_0^1p(x)\,dx = 1\}$ which the positive orthant of the Hilbert Sphere.
 Since the geometry is known in this transformed space we can define the geodesic distance between two PDFs $p_1,p_2 \in \mathcal{P}$ under the Fisher-Rao metric using the SRDS $\sqrt{p_1},\sqrt{p_2}\in\Psi$ is the great circle defined as

 Therefore, we can replace the Kullback-Leibler divergence in t-SNE with a proper metric on the space of PDFs using Equation~\ref{eq:frpdf} similar to divergences done in \cite{ftsne, bunte:2012}.
-The use of an intrinsic metric is more natural than an extrinsic method as it is the exact distance between two PDFs and is invariant to re-parametrizations of the PDFs We will denote this modification to t-SNE as \textit{elastic t-SNE} or et-SNE and will compare t-SNE, UMAP, and elastic t-SNE using the elastic metrics on the space of curves in $\mathbb{R}^n$.
+The use of an intrinsic metric is more natural than an extrinsic method as it is the exact distance between two PDFs and is invariant to re-parametrizations of the PDFs We will denote this modification to t-SNE as \textit{Fisher-Rao t-SNE} or frt-SNE and will compare t-SNE, UMAP, and Fisher-Rao t-SNE using the elastic metrics on the space of curves in $\mathbb{R}^n$.